wormhole-foundation/wormhole-icco/WHITEPAPER.md

   - Offered token native chain
   - Offered token amount
   - A start time for when contributions can be accepted
-  - An end time for when contributions will no loner be accepted
+  - An end time for when contributions will no longer be accepted
   - A time for when allocations can be distributed to contributors
   - A minimum USD amount to raise
   - A maximum USD amount to raise